apabon123/Option-Framework/docs/logging.md

 ### Component-specific Log Levels

-Components like margin calculations and portfolio operations have their own verbosity settings:
+Components like margin calculations, portfolio operations, and trading have their own verbosity settings in the configuration file:

-- `minimal`: Only display essential information (summary results)
+- `INFO`: Normal operational details (default)
-- `standard`: Normal operational details (default)
+- `DEBUG`: Detailed calculation steps and decision points
-- `verbose`: Detailed calculation steps and decision points
+- `WARNING`: Only show warnings and errors
-- `debug`: Full internal details for troubleshooting
+- `ERROR`: Only show errors

 ## Configuration Options